apache/pekko/docs/src/main/paradox/general/jmm.md

 ---
-project.description: Akka, Actors, Futures and the Java Memory Model.
+project.description: Pekko, Actors, Futures and the Java Memory Model.
 ---
-# Akka and the Java Memory Model
+# Pekko and the Java Memory Model

-A major benefit of using the Lightbend Platform, including Scala and Akka, is that it simplifies the process of writing concurrent software.
-This article discusses how the Lightbend Platform, and Akka in particular, approaches shared memory in concurrent applications.
+A major benefit of using Pekko is that it simplifies the process of writing concurrent software.
+This article discusses how the Pekko Platform approaches shared memory in concurrent applications.

 ## The Java Memory Model